TomPark2000/TomPark2000/README.md

 ### Hi, I'm Thomas and I have a passion for unlocking insights through data.
 With a foundation in SQL, Python, and PowerBI, I delve into data to drive decision-making and innovation.
-While creating visualizations, I prioritize making my reports engaging and dynamic, and also put an emphasis on making it visually compelling and efficient in conveying insights..
+While creating visualizations, I prioritize making my reports engaging and dynamic, and also put an emphasis on making it visually compelling and efficient in conveying the findings.
 I'm currently expanding my horizons by diving into the world of Data Science.

 ### 🚀 Current Projects
 - **Data Engineering Analyst Initiatives**: Spearheading data integration projects to optimize data workflows and providing insightful analytics using SQL and PowerBI.